Yanhuanjin/JDFTx_scripts/README.md

 `export PATH=/home/users/yhjin/example/jdftx/usage/jdftx_scripts:$PATH`.

-edit `/jdftx_scripts/fix_potential_jdftx.sh`, change `xsd2pos2` to your Vasp create five input file script, and change this path to your jdftx example dir, `cp ~/example/jdftx/fix_potential/* ./`
+edit `/jdftx_scripts/fix_potential_jdftx.sh`, change `xsd2pos2` to your Vasp script that creates five input files, and also remember to change this line to your jdftx example dir, `cp ~/example/jdftx/fix_potential/* ./`

 ## Environment && You need to know

-Python2.7
+Succeed in Python2.7

 1. IF INPUT FILE IS **POSCAR**: